roelderickx/hikingmap/README.md

 | `--pageheight` | The height of the resulting map in portrait orientation.
 The application will automatically use pagewidth when rendering in landscape orientation.
 The value should be the height of the desired papersize minus the vertical margins on both sides.
 | `--pageoverlap` | The amount of overlap between two consecutive pages, in cm.
 | `--overview` | Generate overview map
-| `-w, --waypoints` | If this parameter is given the cumulative distance from the origin will be rendered each N kilometers or miles.
+| `-w, --waypoints` | The cumulative distance from the origin will be rendered each N kilometers or miles.
+To disable this feature pass the value 0.
 | `-u, --unit` | Length unit in which the value of the waypoints parameter is expressed.
 Possible values are km or mi (default km).
 | `-o, --page-order` | Order in which pages are generated.
 Possible values are naturalorder, rectoverso or book (default naturalorder).
-| `-b, --basename` | Output filename base.
-All output file names will start with this parameter, followed by a sequence number and a file extension depending on the specified format.
+| `-b, --basename` | Output filename.
+Hikingmap will append the page number and the extension.
-| `-r, --renderdir` | Directory containing the renderscript.
 | `-v, --verbose` | Display extra information while processing.
 | `-h, --help` | Display help
-| `gpxfiles` | The GPX track(s) to follow.
-More than one GPX file can be given, the script will render all tracks given.
+| `--gpx` | One or more GPX track(s) to follow.
+This is the only mandatory parameter.
+| `rendercommand` | The render command, precede by -- when the previous parameter is --gpx
+| `renderoptions` | Additional render options you want to pass, consult the documentation of the renderer.
+The rendercommand parameter is mandatory if you want to pass its options.

 The hikingmap script will try to render the complete track on a minimum of pages.
 Because it is particularly hard for an algorithm to decide what should be on the map and what shouldn't, the following rules are implemented:
 * All tracks will be scanned and consecutive tracks will automatically be combined into a single track